-What is a Coworking Space?
+What is a coworking space?

 Depending on how much privacy and liberty the coworker has over the rented space, this source includes private offices, shared desks or dedicated desk memberships.
 Membership fees can be calculated as certain portions of time—daily, monthly, quarterly or annual fees that allow the member to use basic or more advanced amenities of the coworking space.
 As an owner, you can choose to provide discounts for longer memberships to reward loyalty or give group discounts to make profits of serving larger teams.

-Renting amenities and equipment.
+Renting amenities and equipment

 Always design revenue-generating resources by keeping the costs in mind.
 Even if you already own the space, as the main lessee, and need to pay the rental contract fees, you still have to consider additional costs for regular supplies, any additional equipment you need to purchase, extended operational costs, as well as extra helping hands to manage the coworking business.

-Staff salaries should be a mandatory item in your budget breakdown.
+Staff salaries are a mandatory item in your budget breakdown.
 Some coworking spaces employ office managers while others let members regulate their own access and usage by implementing electronic coworking space management tools.
 You can go for a shared option of hiring a manager during busy hours while letting members manage on their own during less crowded times.

-Consider your location and get in touch with local suppliers to overcome your limitations.
+Consider your location and get in touch with local suppliers to keep costs down.
 Anything that can make their working or social life easier can be incorporated into the membership package.
 Modern coworking spaces are about dissolving the boundaries between teams and workers, bringing them together into more flexible spaces, both in space and time, to create advanced economic models to the joint benefit of all participants.